 Some 30% of UK respondents to a survey by Totaljobs in 2018 said they had been victims of workplace discrimination on internal messaging platforms.
 In the US, a 2019 survey by Monster.com revealed that 39% of respondents had received aggressive messages from colleagues on similar tools.

-Research also shows that a large number of people (30% in UK, 34% in US) who do experience cyberbullying, harassment, or discrimination suffer in silence because they are not confident they will be supported by their employer.
+Research also shows that a large number of people (30% in UK, 34% in US) who do experience cyberbullying, sexual harassment, or racism suffer in silence because they are not confident they will be supported by their employer.
 According to Totaljobs, around 8% even leave their jobs as a result.

 Recent high-profile cases such as the CEO of leading consumer brand Away stepping down after an exposé of bullying culture over Slack highlights the impact of this particular type of workplace toxicity.
 Coupled with reports of a marked increase in COVID-19 related racial discrimination in the workplace, authorities across the US and UK have been issuing guidance on how organizations should be tackling the issue.